Research Experience for Undergraduates (REU) Program in Plant Biology at the University of Louisville

-We will begin considering applications on March 10, 2013 and will continue until all positions are filled.
+We begin considering applications on March 1 and continue until all positions are filled.

 Students must be U.S. citizens or permanent residents to be eligible for funding through this program.

-Students must be enrolled as an undergraduate at an accredited baccalaureate degree granting institution in the Fall 2013 semester.
+Students must be enrolled as an undergraduate at an accredited baccalaureate or associate degree granting institution in the Fall semester following the summer program.

-Students must be available for the duration of the program (May 28-August 2, 2013).
+Students must be available for the entire duration of the program.

 Students must not have previously participated in the University of Louisville Plant Biology REU program.